 How not to get your bike stolen in the Netherlands

-Majority of bikes stolen at home
+Bike theft in the Netherlands: Majority of bikes stolen at home

 A study conducted by the Dutch cycling association concluded that 45 percent of stolen bicycles are taken from the direct vicinity of one’s home.
 City centres account for 20 percent of stolen bikes in the Netherlands, while 18 percent are stolen from around train stations.

-While a determined bike thief with professional cutting tools, a van and enough time cannot be deterred 100 percent, there are some things that you can do to protect your property, in order to frustrate criminals and to slow them down.
+While a determined bike thief with professional cutting tools, a van and enough time cannot be deterred 100 percent, there are some things that you can do to protect your property, in order to frustrate criminals and slow them down.